Balboa Peninsula, Newport Beach: Boundaries

-The peninsula acts as a jetty enclosing the Newport Harbor and Newport Beach's 8 islands.
-The Peninsula is connected from the land via Hwy 1 - Pacific Coast Hwy (PCH) at Balboa Boulevard, via Bridge at Newport Blvd from PCH and from Via Lido which connects via bridge to Lido Isle, via Bridge from Newport Island, via Bridge from Bay Isle and via Ferry Boat from Balboa Blvd and Palm St. to Balboa Island which is connected via bridge from Jamboree Rd and Hwy 1 (PCH).
+The peninsula acts as a jetty enclosing the Newport Harbor and Newport Beach's eight islands.
+The Peninsula is connected from the land via Pacific Coast Highway (SR 1) at Balboa Boulevard, via Bridge at Newport Boulevard (SR 55) from SR 1 (and from Via Lido which connects via bridge to Lido Isle, via Bridge from Newport Island, via Bridge from Bay Isle and via Balboa Island Ferry from Balboa Boulevard and Palm Street to Balboa Island which is connected via bridge from Jamboree Road and SR 1.
 The west end of Balboa Island connects via bridge to Collins Isle and the east end connects via bridge over the Grand Canal to the Little Island.
 The center of the Peninsula is called Balboa Village and the end of the Peninsula is called Balboa Peninsula Point.
-Balboa Pier is near the Balboa Ferry in Balboa Village and about 2 miles toward PCH is Newport Pier at McFadden Square.
-Linda Isle and Harbor Island connect via bridge from Bayside Dr off Hwy 1 (PCH).
+Balboa Pier is near the Balboa Island Ferry in Balboa Village and about two miles toward SR 1 is Newport Pier at McFadden Square.
+Linda Isle and Harbor Island connect via bridge from Bayside Drive off SR 1.